 2.3 Views

-Views in the portal differ in the type of accounting data show, the site organization or the restricted nature of data.
-The Following Views are foreseen in the new Portal:
+Views in the portal differ in the type of showed accounting data, the site organization or the restricted nature of data.
+A restructured version of the following Views are foreseen in the new portal.
+New views could be added according to the user requirements that will be gathered during the project lifetime.

-Main Grid/Cloud View: The new redesigned main view of the Portal, compatible with EMI3 data, will implement a dashboard showing abstracted data:

-A table with the following metrics for the last 24 hours, 30 days and last year:
+Main Grid/Cloud View: The new redesigned main view of the Portal, compatible with EMI3 data, will implement a dashboard showing a table with the following metrics for the last 24 hours, 30 days and last year:

 Sum elapsed CPU time (normalized and absolute values)

 Sum CPU (normalized and absolute values)

 Number of jobs

-The Cloud view is a new view of the sites that are part of EGI Federated cloud platform, which uses Cloud middleware.
-Therefore it requires a dedicated set of metrics like number of Virtual machines.
+The Cloud view is a new view of the sites that are part of EGI Federated cloud.
+Therefore, it requires a dedicated set of metrics like number of Virtual machines.
 CPU time metrics are expressed in seconds instead of hours and there are additional fields like network use and VM identifiers.
-This view will be fused with the old one that was grid data only, offering a combined view.
+This view will be merged with the old one that was grid data only, offering a combined view.

 Tier1 View: A specialised view for WLCG Tier 1 sites, it is equivalent to the main view, but with the site tree and topology of WLCG Tier1.
 This view will be updated with cloud data.